video

 So each number is one tenth the size of the number to its left hand side.

-Let's have a look, one tenth is one tenth the size of one, and one hundredth is one tenth the size of one tenth.
+One tenth is one tenth the size of one, and one hundredth is one tenth the size of one tenth.

 We could also say that each number is 10 times larger or 10 times bigger than the number immediately to the right hand side of it.

-So for example, one tenth is 10 times the size or 10 times bigger than one hundredth and one is 10 times the size or 10 times larger than one tenth.
+So for example, one tenth is 10 times the size or 10 times bigger than one hundredth, and one is 10 times the size or 10 times larger than one tenth.

 We could also describe them in relation to the whole, couldn't we?
 We know that when a whole is divided into 10 equal parts, each one of those parts represents one tenth.

-So one divided by 10 is equal to one tenth, And therefore we also know that 10 tenths are equal to one whole.
+And therefore we also know that 10 tenths are equal to one whole.

 And here we could say that when a whole is divided into 100 equal parts, each part has a value of one hundredth.